truefoundry/tfy-infra-terraform/aws/README.md

    terraform destroy -var-file=tfy.tfvars   ```

 2. Confirm the deletion of resources in your AWS console.

+## Caveats

+Known issues and manual cleanup steps:

+1. Karpenter nodes:
+   - Not removed properly during cleanup
+   - Manual deletion required

+2. Security groups:
+   - May have lingering deletions
+   - Check and remove manually if necessary

+3. Persistent volumes not automatically removed:
+   - ArgoCD resources: (better to do helm uninstall before terraform destroy)
+     - Grafana
+     - Kubecost
+     - Truefoundry (NATS 1, 2, 3)
+     - Prometheus
+     - Loki
+   - Action: Manually check and delete these volumes

+4. EBS volumes:
+   - Check and delete volumes created by EBS module manually

+5. Additional steps:
+   - Verify and manually remove any remaining Karpenter nodes
+   - Double-check for any other lingering resources in your AWS console
+6. Endpoints:
+   - Check and delete endpoints created by EFS module manually
+   - Check and delete guardduty endpoints
+   - Check and delete s3 endpoints

 Note: This action will delete all resources created by this Terraform configuration.
 Make sure to backup any important data before proceeding.